mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 the RFC series.
 All three tags can only be used to reference other RFCs (and not as reference to external sources).

+If a new RFC amends an old RFC while also defining an extension, usually it is sufficient to use the "Amends" tag, however, both tags could be used as well.
+In any case, it is more important to explain clearly in the abstract what is amended/extended by the new RFC (see section {{abstract}}).

 As today with "updates", none of the new tags makes the extended/amended RFC invalid.
 An implementation that conforms to the amended RFC still conforms to that RFC, even when an amendment is published.
 However, an implementation